Modern Poetry in Translation is not currently open for submissions. Details for our last open call can be found beneath.

 Spring 2017's issue of Modern Poetry in Translation will focus on the languages of India.
 We are seeking new translations of poetry for this focus.

 Please note: we are NOT accepting general submissions outside this focus.
-Please only submit work tranlsated from the languages of India.
+Please only submit work translated from the languages of India.
+Submissions are open until 20 February 2017.

 1. We only publish translations of poetry (and not original English-language poetry) and the translations must be previously unpublished.
 We welcome work from any age, but we have a preference for contemporary work.